Dvorak keyboard layout: Danish

+Finnish

 A FinnishDAS keyboard layout follows many of Dvorak's design principles, but the layout is an original design based on the most common letters and letter combinations of the Finnish language.
 Matti Airas has also made another layout for Finnish.
 Finnish can also be typed reasonably well with the English Dvorak layout if the letters ä and ö are added.
 The Finnish ArkkuDvorak keyboard layout adds both on a single key and keeps the American placement for each other character.
 As with DAS, the SuoRak keyboard is designed by the same principles as the Dvorak keyboard, but with the most common letters of the Finnish language taken into account.
 Contrary to DAS, it keeps the vowels on the left side of the keyboard and most consonants on the right hand side.